VirtoCommerce/vc-powershell-template/README.md

 ## Overview

 This script is a lite version of [Virto Commerce 2.x Module Templates](https://marketplace.visualstudio.com/items?itemName=Virto-Commerce.VirtoCommerceModuleTemplates)
-The script creates a solution template for the VirtoCommerce platform new module.
+It generates a new Visual Studio solution for a module in Virto Commerce Platform.
 The script automatically creates all the necessary projects:

 * Core - Business and Application Models
 * Data - Data Access and Implementation of business logic
 * Tests - xUnit Unit tests
 * Web - API Controllers

-and names the folders in accordance with the rules used in the VirtoCommerce development team.
+and names the folders in accordance with the rules used by the VirtoCommerce development team.

-Difference between the script and [Virto Commerce 2.x Module Templates](https://marketplace.visualstudio.com/items?itemName=Virto-Commerce.VirtoCommerceModuleTemplates):
+Difference between this script and [Virto Commerce 2.x Module Templates](https://marketplace.visualstudio.com/items?itemName=Virto-Commerce.VirtoCommerceModuleTemplates):

 * script does not contain template projects for module extensions:
   * Cart and Order Module extension